Intro to Beam & Bramble

 Black and white portrait of florist seated beside multiple large floral arrangements in a studio setting

-• Hi, I’m Amber (she/her), hands-on creative, and founder of Beam & Bramble.
+• Hi, I’m Amber (she/her), founder and creative director of Beam & Bramble.

-I launched this studio to bring more beauty and meaning into everyday life; not through perfection, but through care.
-I live just outside of Portland with my husband, son, and our corgi puppy Duckie.
-Most days you’ll find me rearranging flowers, deep in a creative project, mixing up a batch of v/gf cheesecake, playing golf, singing at karaoke, playing trivia, or watching true crime or history documentaries.
+I live just outside of Portland with my husband, our son, and our corgi puppy, Duckie.
+When I’m not working, you’ll likely find me immersed in a creative project, rearranging flowers, experimenting in the kitchen, playing golf, singing karaoke, competing at trivia, or deep into a true crime or history documentary.

 • The name reflects the contrast I design with every day.